 Born in North West London in 1931, Mayer Hillman is the third son of David Hillman, a portrait painter and stained glass artist, and Dr. Annie Hillman, a GP.
-In 1964, he married Heidi Krott with whom he has two sons, Josh (born 1968) and Saul (born 1970) and two granddaughters.
-He studied architecture at University College London, qualifying in 1954, and then stayed on to study town planning, qualifying in 1956.
-He was in private practice in Hampstead for 13 years.
+In 1964, he married Heidi Krott with whom he has two sons, Josh (born 1968) and Saul (born 1970), two granddaughters and one grandson.
+He studied both architecture (qualifying in 1954) and town planning (qualifying in 1956) at University College London and was in private practice in Hampstead for 13 years.

 For 40 years, he has highlighted the imperative of incorporating environmental considerations into public policy.
 He first proposed personal carbon rationing in 1990, citing it as the only realistic way by which the world’s population could prevent catastrophic climate change.
 He has written over 50 books on the subjects of his research, including the Penguin book How We Can Save the Planet (with Tina Fawcett) in 2004 and The Suicidal Planet: Our Last Chance to Prevent Climate Catastrophe (with Tina Fawcett and Sudhir Rajan), published by St. Martins Press in 2007 in the US.

 In 2001, on Mayer’s 70th birthday, the Policy Studies Institute presented him with a festschrift.
 This book, entitled Ahead of Time, contains a series of thought-provoking letters by 15 prominent UK thinkers, academics and innovators.
-They were written as "a celebration of Mayer's unique combination of qualities: great intellectual productivity and originality, tenacity in argument and in pursuing his chosen themes, and a willingness to speak truth to power".
-In 2000, Mayer Hillman received the Camden Citizen’s Award.
+They were written as “a celebration of Mayer’s unique combination of qualities: great intellectual productivity and originality, tenacity in argument and in pursuing his chosen themes, and a willingness to speak truth to power”.
+In 2000, he received the Camden Citizen’s Award.
 And in 2006 the Guardian newspaper named Mayer Hillman as number 37 in the Environment Agency list of Earthshakers: the top green campaigners of all time.

 Activities and memberships